 \section{Abstract}

-Co-moving volumes and Reynolds transport theorem along a fluid flow are fundamental tools to derive balance laws in fluid mechanics, where the classical theory on flow maps of ODEs associated to smooth vector fields plays a central role.
-Related to weak solutions of Navier-Stokes equations in Sobolev classes, DiPerna-Lions (Invent.
+Co-moving volumes and Reynolds transport theorem along a fluid flow are fundamental ingredients for deriving balance laws in fluid mechanics, where the classical theory of flow maps of ODEs associated to smooth vector fields plays a central role.
+In connection with weak solutions of the Navier-Stokes equations, DiPerna-Lions (Invent.
 Math.
-1989) generalized the classical notion of ODEs and flow maps in the case of vector fields belonging to Sobolev classes.
-DiPerna-Lions theory also clarifies evolution of measure of the inverse image of each Borel measurable set under generalized flow maps in terms of the divergence of vector fields.
-On the other hand, the image of each measurable set under generalized flow maps, which corresponds to co-moving volumes in the classical theory, is not necessarily measurable.
-Hence, formulation of Reynolds transport theorem would not make sense.
-In this paper, we show that the image of each Borel measurable set trimmed with a suitable null set is measurable possessing measure consistent with the classical case without trimming.
-Then, defining co-moving volumes with such trimming, we prove Reynolds transport theorem for generalized flow maps.
-We also formulate Reynolds transport theorem in terms of the inverse image.
+1989) generalized the classical notions of ODEs and flow maps to vector fields in Sobolev spaces.
+DiPerna-Lions theory also characterizes the evolution of the measure of the inverse image of each Borel measurable set under generalized flow maps in terms of the divergence of vector fields.
+On the other hand, the image of a measurable set under generalized flow maps, which corresponds to a co-moving volume in the classical theory, is not necessarily measurable.
+Consequently, Reynolds transport theorem cannot be formulated directly in terms of the image.
+In this paper, we show that if a Borel measurable set is trimmed by removing a suitable null set, its image becomes measurable, and its measure is consistent with the measure of the classical untrimmed case in the smooth approximation limit.
+Then, by defining co-moving volumes with such a trimming procedure, we prove a version of Reynolds transport theorem for generalized flow maps.

 {\bf Keywords:} Reynolds transport theorem; Co-moving volumes; DiPerna-Lions theory

 {\bf AMS subject classifications:} 35Q49; 35A30; 76A02